This traditional Cacio e Pepe recipe only takes about 20 minutes to make, with 4 easy ingredients. It’s the perfect impromptu recipe for pasta night!

 Of course, you could make a delicious meal simply by tossing some pasta with butter and Parmesan.
 But the secret to cacio e pepe is all in this classic method.
 Simply…

-- Then meanwhile, make your sauce.
+Then meanwhile, make your sauce.
 Multitasking!
 At about the same time that you add the pasta to the boiling water, add your butter to a large sauté pan (large enough to hold the pasta) and melt over medium-heat.
 Then add in your black pepper and let it cook for another minute or so.
-Then very carefully, scoop out about 1/2 cup of the starchy hot pasta water (while the pasta is still cooking) and add it to the butter mixture, which will immediately bubble up.
+Then very carefully, scoop out about 1/2 cup of the starchy hot pasta water and add it to the butter mixture, which will immediately bubble up.
 Give it a good whisk to combine.
-Then remove pan from heat, wait for 1 minute, add in the grated cheese, and whisk quickly until completely combined.
+Then remove pan from heat, wait for 3 minutes, add in the grated cheese, and whisk quickly until completely combined.

-- Combine the pasta and the sauce.
-Then, once the pasta and sauce are ready to go, use some tongs or a strainer to transfer the pasta directly into the sauté pan with the sauce, leaving the pasta water still boiling in the stockpot.
-Quickly, give the pasta a good toss in the sauce for about 30 seconds or so, until it is evenly coated.
-And the heat of the pasta will help to melt the cheese and form that silky, luxurious sauce.
+Combine the pasta and the sauce.
+Then, once the pasta and sauce are ready to go, reserve an extra 1/2 cup of starchy pasta water from the stockpot and set it aside.
+Strain your pasta completely, and let it rest for 2-3 minutes to cool off a tiny bit.
+Then add half of your pasta to the sauce, give it a good toss, add the remaining, and toss until combined.
+The heat of the pasta will help to melt the cheese and form that silky, luxurious sauce.
 That said — if the sauce starts to look a little dry, don’t hesitate to add in a splash or two of that reserved starchy pasta water.

 See?
 So easy!!